Katamori/a-billion-sounds/notes/characters.md

 * that brutally honest, slightly annoying punk
 * at least one one-night-stand for Tony
 * at least three bartenders
+* a "CDs are better than cassettes" guy, about who nobody gives a shit

 # Groups